Skip to main content

 I sent money to someone in a foreign country, but the amount received was less than what I sent.
 What can I do?

-When you send a remittance transfer, sometimes fees or taxes are charged or deducted from the total amount sent.
-When you use a remittance transfer provider, federal law gives you the right to dispute any errors.
+When you send a remittance transfer, fees or taxes may be charged or deducted from the total amount sent.
+Check with your provider regarding any fees they may charge.
+Federal law gives you the right to dispute errors.

 If you’re not satisfied with the company’s response, submit a complaint to the CFPB.